 There are limitless design possibilities and a wide variety of lumber and veneer species, along with overlays, high-pressure decorative laminates, factory finishes, and profiles that are available in all three grades.

-Find out more about the Architectural Woodwork Standards in our comprehensive guide.
+Find out more about the AWI Standards of Architectural Woodwork in our comprehensive guide.